Skip to contents

 Method autoscale()

-Run worker auto-scaling in a private later loop every controller$client$seconds_interval seconds.
+Run worker auto-scaling in a later loop.

 Usage